cloudflare/cloudflare-docs/content/queues/learning/how-queues-works.md

 Developers can create multiple queues.
 Creating multiple queues can be useful to:

 * Separate different use-cases and processing requirements: for example, a logging queue vs. a password reset queue.
-* Horizontally scale your overall throughput (messages per second) by using multiple queues to scale out
+* Horizontally scale your overall throughput (messages per second) by using multiple queues to scale out.
 * Configure different batching strategies for each consumer connected to a queue.

 **For most applications, a single producer per queue with multiple queues** is easier to reason with, and allows you to logically separate the processing for each of your queues.